andreyyohanes/Kaggle-Python/README.md

 # Kaggle - Python

-This repository contains my solution codes to all exercises in [Python](https://www.kaggle.com/learn/python) course by Kaggle.
+This repository contains my solution codes to all exercises of [Python](https://www.kaggle.com/learn/python) course by Kaggle.